 The subrecipient's budget and budget justification, including the subrecipient's direct and indirect costs, calculated using both the subrecipient's F&A and fringe benefit rates, and verifying any committed cost sharing.

-The Subrecipient Commitment Form (OSR Form 33) completed and signed by the subrecipient's institutional official.
+The Subrecipient Statement of Collaborative Intent (formerly Subrecipient Commitment Form) (OSR Form 33) completed and signed by the subrecipient's institutional official.

 A Fair and Reasonable Cost Analysis & Sole Source Justification (OSR Form 45) if the funding mechanism is known to be a Federal contract at time of proposal.
 The PI's signature on this form certifies that he/she has selected the subrecipient in accordance with Stanford policy, and determined that their costs are reasonable with respect to the proposed SOW.
 In addition, the PI certifies that s/he has reviewed the subrecipient's proposed budget to ensure that all proposed costs are allowable under the sponsor's anticipated terms and conditions.
 PIs are responsible for working with their subrecipients to make necessary modifications to proposed budgets that may be required to bring them into conformance.